Azerbaijan & Georgia Experience - 18 Days

 Tbilisi

-Make the drive to Tbilisi, the capital of Georgia, located along the banks of the Kura River.
-Get into the swing of things with an orientation walk with your leader.
-Spend the rest of the day as you wish, perhaps grabbing a khachapuri (bread stuffed with salty cheese) to snack on.
+Drive to Tbilisi, the capital of Georgia, located along the banks of the Kura River.
+Get the lay of the land on an orientation walk with your leader.
+Spend the rest of the day as you wish, maybe grabbing a khachapuri (bread filled with salty cheese) to snack on.
 In the evening, regroup and head out for dinner with your fellow travellers and leader.
 This is a good chance to sample some khinkali (Georgia’s famous soup-filled dumplings).
 Make sure to ask your leader about the polite way to eat them – it involves sipping the broth and leaving the pinched bit of dough where the edges of the delicious parcel have joined on the plate.

 • Day 10